 Can my baby receive live vaccines before one year of age if I take certolizumab pegol later in pregnancy?

-Most vaccines given in the first six months of life are noninfectious and can be given to a baby even if certolizumab pegol is present in his/her blood.
+Most vaccines given in the first six months of life are noninfectious and can be given to a baby even if certolizumab pegol is present in their blood.
 Noninfectious vaccines are not live vaccines, meaning a person cannot get the infection from the vaccine.
 Live vaccines always carry a small chance that a person could contract the infection from the vaccine.
 Types of live vaccines given in the US include measles-mumps-rubella (MMR), varicella (chicken pox), and rotavirus vaccine.
 The rotavirus vaccine is the only live vaccine given to infants less than one year of age in the United States.
 The vaccine series must be started by 15 weeks of age.
 Rotavirus is one of the leading causes of vomiting and severe diarrhea in children.

 Always let your child’s healthcare provider know of any medications or exposures you had during pregnancy and breastfeeding, including treatment with TNF inhibitors.
 Your child’s healthcare provider can discuss the risks and benefits of live vaccines with you.